-Reid Watts put Canada on the medal table at the 2016 Winter Youth Olympic Games in Lillehammer, Norway when he slid to bronze in the men’s singles event.
+Reid Watts put Canada on the medal table at the 2016 Winter Youth Olympic Games in Lillehammer Norway when he slid to bronze in the men’s singles event.
 Sitting in fifth place after the first run, he laid down the second-fastest time of the second run to stand on the podium.
+In his Olympic debut at PyeongChang 2018, Watts posted a 12th-place finish in the men’s singles, which was a better result than he had achieved in any World Cup race.

 Watts began competing internationally on the Junior World Cup circuit in 2013-14, racking up seven medals over the next couple of seasons.
-He was given the chance to join the World Cup team for three races in 2015-16 and make his world championship debut just a couple of weeks before competing at the Youth Olympic Games.
-Watts moved to the World Cup circuit full time in 2016-17 and finished in the top-10 of the U23 division at the world championships.
-He finished 12th in his Olympic debut at PyeongChang 2018.
+He raced at the Junior World Championships in 2015 and 2016, finishing 14th both times.
+Watts was given the chance to join the World Cup team for three races in 2015-16 and make his senior world championship that season.
+Watts moved to the World Cup circuit fulltime in 2016-17 and finished in the top-10 in the U23 division at the world championships.

 A little more about Reid

-Getting into the Sport: Started luge at age 9 when he attended a recruitment camp at the Whistler Sliding Centre after watching a bobsleigh race… His first run was the greatest rush of his life… Joined the junior national team at age 14 and the senior national team at age 17… Outside Interests: Enjoys skiing, mountain biking, road cycling… Graduated high school in June 2017… Odds and Ends: Inspired by mixed martial artist Conor McGregor because of the way he dominates when fighting… Always wears socks from the Whistler Bike Co. while racing…
+Getting into the Sport: Started luge at age 9 when he attended a recruitment camp at the Whistler Sliding Centre after watching a bobsleigh race… His first run was the greatest rush of his life… Joined the junior national team at age 14 and the senior national team at age 17… Outside Interests: Enjoys skiing, mountain biking, road cycling… Odds and Ends: Inspired by mixed martial artist Conor McGregor because of the way he dominates when fighting… Always wears socks from the Whistler Bike Co. while racing…

 |2018 PyeongChang||Luge||Singles - Men||12|